 Initially, I had thought I wanted the moment on camera and surrounded by people, but when the time came, I only wanted to be the two of us.
 Maybe I should’ve considered the empty beach.

-Curious what the Yi Peng festival looked like?
-Here’s our video!
+Curious what the Yi Peng festival looks like?
+Here’s our video:

 And they lived happily ever after